UjjavalParmar/Login-Page/README.md

 # Login-Page
-Appropriate Flow for User Login and Registration with JWT Authentication Node.js Express Architecture with CORS, Authentication & Authorization middlewares & Sequelize How to configure Express routes to work with JWT
+* Appropriate Flow for User Login and Registration with JWT Authentication
+* Node.js Express Architecture with Authentication & Authorization middlewares
+* How to configure Express routes to work with JWT
-How to define Data Models and association for Authentication and Authorization Way to use Sequelize to interact with MySQL Database
+* Way to use Sequelize to interact with MongoDB Database